 "Counseling is provided once a week in 50-minute sessions," says clinician Debbie Schleicher.
 "I check in with students about school, family, and their social and academic environment.
 Students have a lot going on.
 It can be stressful and tedious.
 These students put in many hours of academic work each week, and having an hour to be reflective and talk about themselves helps them process and clarify their experiences.
 Counseling gives them a voice and an advocate."

 This kind of deep personal relationship with students extends across all areas of the Making Waves program, from providing them with life enrichment to college counseling.
 "Kids are here for eight years, from fifth to twelfth grades.
-You really get to develop a bond not just with the students but with the families.
-You really know them as they grow and develop a special sense of trust with the families," notes Terri Frick, Making Waves Program Administrator in San Francisco.
+You really get to develop a bond not just with the students, but with the families.
+You really know them as they grow and (you) develop a special sense of trust with the families," notes Terri Frick, Making Waves Program Administrator in San Francisco.